Dylan-vrl/CSAssessmentFramework/README.md

 }
 ```

-You can now add it to the scene and create a preset for it as any other `Presettable`, following the steps presented in section ## TODO ##
+You can now add it to the scene and create a preset for it as any other `Presettable`, following the steps presented in [its section](#creating-a-preset).

-# How to integrate a custom `LocomotionProvider`
+## How to integrate a custom `LocomotionProvider`
 Your class needs to extend `LocomotionProvider` or any subclass of it and either `ICustomMovementLocomotionProvider` or `ICustomRotationLocomotionProvider`.
 We also suggest to make it a `Presettable` by extending `IPresettable<#YourPresetType#>`.
 As it is already a subclass of `LocomotionProvider` it can not inherit from `PresettableMonoBehaviour`, that's why we're using the interface instead.

 By extending these interfaces, you need to define the following methods and properties: